This Week in Petroleum History, September 18 – September 24

 According to the Jennings Daily News, “The well flowed sand and oil for seven hours and covered Clement’s rice field with a lake of oil and sand, ruining several acres of rice.”

 The discovery opened the prolific Jennings field, which Heywood developed by securing leases and building pipelines and storage tanks.
 As the Jennings oilfield reached peak production of more than nine million barrels in 1906, oil discoveries in northern Louisiana continued to expand the state’s new petroleum industry.
-Read more in First Louisiana Oil Well.
+Learn more in First Louisiana Oil Well.

 September 23, 1918 – Start of Wood River Refinery

 Roxana Petroleum Company was the 1912 creation of the Royal Dutch/Shell Group, which founded the American Gasoline Company in Seattle to distribute gasoline on the West Coast.
-Roxana Petroleum was established in Oklahoma to locate and produce the state’s high quality oil to be refined at the Wood River plant.
+Roxana Petroleum was established in Oklahoma to produce the state’s high quality oil to be refined at the Wood River plant.

 September 23, 1933 – Standard Oil of California Geologists visit Saudi Arabia

 Invited by Saudi Arabian King Abdel Aziz, geologists from Standard Oil Company of California (later Chevron) arrived at the Port of Jubail in the Persian Gulf.
 Searching the desert for petroleum and “kindred bituminous matter,” they discovered a giant oilfield.
-The partnership between Saudi Arabia and Standard Oil became known as the Arabian American Oil Company (Aramco), later joined by Texaco and other major U.S. companies.
+This early partnership between Saudi Arabia and Standard Oil became known as the Arabian American Oil Company (Aramco), later joined by Texaco and other major U.S. companies.

 September 24, 1951 – Perforating Wells with Bazooka Technology